-When Newt Gingrich strolled up to the podium on the steps of the virtual Capitol Hill last week, it was almost like any other Washington photo-op.
-The differences were subtle, but noticeable to the trained eye: Gingrich looked to be a good 30 pounds lighter, the protesters were levitating fifty feet above the ground, and the audience was just a slight bit furrier than typical beltway insiders.
+When Newt Gingrich strolled up to the podium on the steps of the virtual Capitol Hill last week, it was almost like any other Washington press event.
+The differences were subtle, but noticeable to the trained eye: Gingrich looked to be 30 pounds lighter, protesters were levitating fifty feet above the ground, and the audience was just a tad bit furrier than the typical beltway insider.

 Such is the nature of politics in Second Life.

-Political activists in Second Life have had a difficult time bringing real-world politicians into the virtual world.
+Political activists here have had a difficult time bringing real-world politicians into the virtual world.
 Of the current crop of presidential candidates, only Mike Gravel has authorized a campaign headquarters here.
-The other candidates would apparently rather focus on connecting with voters through more traditional social networks.
+The other candidates have focused almost exclusively on more traditional social networks.

-Meanwhile, the mainstream media has begun to cool on Second Life as the Next Big Thing.
-Over the past few months, glowing accounts of virtual real estate millionaires have been replaced by sensational stories of illicit gambling, deviant sex, and, worst of all, a questionable virtual economy.
+Meanwhile, the mainstream media has begun to pull back on its Second Life hype.
+Recently, glowing accounts of virtual real estate millionaires have been replaced by sensational stories of illicit gambling, deviant sex, and, worst of all, a questionable virtual economy.

 If Second Life has any hope of becoming a legitimate platform for real-world politics, it’s up to the true believers to take action and make something happen.

 As luck would have it, Newt Gingrich is a true believer.

-Gingrich was in Second Life as part of a series of workshops being sponsored by his American Solutions organization.
+Gingrich was in Second Life as part of a series of workshops sponsored by his American Solutions organization.
 Based on a recent Gingrich blog post, as well as comments made during his speech, it’s apparent that he was given the Second Life Grand Tour by someone at IBM.
-He has all of IBM’s virtual world talking points down pat.
+He has all of IBM’s Virtual World talking points down pat.